sanderland/katrain/README.md

 ## <a name="faq"></a> FAQ

-* How can I create themes?
+* How can I create or install themes?
    * See [these instructions](THEMES.md).
 * The program is running too slowly.
 How can I speed it up?
   *  Adjust the number of visits or maximum time allowed in the settings.